US Virgin Islands subpoenas Elon Musk as part of lawsuit into Jeffrey Epstein sex trafficking ring - Local News 8

 “The Government contacted Mr. Musk’s counsel via email to ask if he would be authorized to accept service on Mr. Musk’s behalf in this matter but did not receive a response confirming or denying his authority,” the filing said.

-The subpoena is requesting all communications between Musk and JPMorgan regarding Epstein or any role the disgraced financier played in Musk’s financial management.
+The subpoena is requesting all communications between Musk and JPMorgan regarding Epstein or any role the disgraced financier played in the Tesla CEO’s financial management.
 It also requested any documents regarding fees paid to Epstein or JPMorgan, or any documents regarding Epstein’s sex trafficking ring.

 Epstein was found dead while being detained in 2019.
 A medical examiner ruled his death a suicide.